The Job/Career Fair

 Make “A” & “B” list – Depending on how large the fair is, how crowded it will be and how much time you have on the day of the fair; it’s a good idea to have an”A” &”B” list of companies you are interested in meeting.
 Make sure you visit all those on the “A” list then hit the “B” List; spend more quality time with the “A” list companies.
 The companies you are meeting should fit your experience and ambitions.

-Arrive early – We recommend arriving to the fair 20-30 minutes before it starts, most events you need to register.
-Beat the crowds and most likely the company representatives will be more alert and energized earlier than after hours of face to face meetings or after lunch.
-When you arrive review the list of companies attending as there can be additions, review the floor plan so you know where you are going and in what order.
-If you happen to go to the fair with someone don’t network in a group take your own path so there are no distractions.
+Arrive early – We recommend arriving at the fair 20-30 minutes before it starts, most events you need to register.
+Beat the crowds, and most likely the company representatives will be more alert and energized earlier than after hours of face to face meetings or after lunch.
+When you arrive to review the list of companies attending as there can be additions, review the floor plan, so you know where you are going and in what order.
+If you happen to go to the fair with someone, don’t network in a group take your path, so there are no distractions.

 After the Fair – Follow up, write or email a thank you letter to each employer with whom you spoke.
 In your letter be sure to confirm your interest and enthusiasm for the organization.